-Figure 7 plots the following time series: unemployment rate (u); the effective ratio of job offers to applicants (yukou); the sum of male-female eu and ue flows (to align the scales, ue and eu flow is multiplied by 0.1 and 10, respectively); and the year-onyear percentage changes in consumer price index (general) (CPI), GDP deflator (GDPDEF), and hourly total cash earnings (WAGE).22
+Figure 7 plots the following time series: unemployment rate (u); the effective ratio of job offers to applicants (yukou); the sum of male-female eu and ue flows (to align the scales, ue and eu flow is multiplied by 0.1 and 10 respectively); and the year-on-year percentage changes in consumer price index (general) (CPI), GDP deflator (GDPDEF), and hourly total cash earnings (WAGE).22

 In Figure 7, the unemployment rate and other variables appearing in the top seem to fluctuate pro-cyclically.
-This also applies to the price-related variables appearing in the bottom graph until the mid-1990s.
+This also applies to the price-related variables appearing in the bottom graph until mid the 1990s.
 However, when it comes to the second half of the 1990s, these three price-related variables do not necessarily follow parallel trends.
 The trend in wage data is particularly notable.
-Even when business conditions deteriorated further at the end of the decade, wage data continued to show year-on-year positive growth, marking a major deviation from the GDP deflator trend that had been consistently negative after the mid-1990s.
-One of the possible reasons for this is that it reflects the downward rigidity in nominal wages.
+Even when business conditions of the dynamics of the labor market.